PopicLab/insilicoSV/docs/use_cases.md

         - [500, 1000]
         - [null, null]
         - [500, 1000]
+      interchromsomal: True
       interchromosomal_period: [2, 3]
 ```
-Key Considerations for Interchromosomal Dispersions
-- `Unbounded Lengths`: When defining interchromosomal dispersions, their lengths must be unbounded (specified as [null, null]).
-- `Example scenario`: for each of the 5 structural variants defined, the `interchromosomal_period` will be randomly set to either 2 or 3.
+In this example, for each of the 5 structural variants defined, the `interchromosomal_period` will be randomly set to either 2 or 3.
 This means some SVs will cycle between two chromosomes, while others will cycle between three, creating a diverse set of interchromosomal insertions.

 ### Example 7 - Chromosome Gain/Loss